flavio-dev/tweets-test/README.md

 Use of twitter API directly (but out of scope for this exercise).

-Proper modular/AMD approach (at least separation in different files).
+Better modular approach (at least separation in different files).

 Any sort of minifier, SASS, concat of files etc... in order to optimise that list of CSS and JS imports in the HTML.